 Music legend Chuck Berry remembered in rock a na roll style

+Family, friends and fans paid their final respects to the rock 'n' roll legend Chuck Berry on Sunday, celebrating the life and career of a man who inspired countless guitarists and bands.
 The celebration began with a public viewing at The Pageant, a music club in Berry's hometown of St. Louis where he often played.
-The 66-year-old victim was unconscious and suffered from several major wounds that medical staff said were caused by the victim being left l ST.

 Add your comments below